alainakafkes/helloworldacc/README.md

 X-direction acceleration because it is difficult to read the words "hello" and "world" if the Apple Device is shaken fast enough.

-HWA additionally allows the user to set the threshold value that distinguishes between "hello" and "world" – a user can type a number into a text box on the graphical interface and simply press "set!," thereby altering the threshold.
+HWA additionally allows the user to set the threshold value that distinguishes between "hello" and "world" – a user can type an integer into a text box on the graphical interface and simply press "set!," thereby altering the threshold.
 A default threshold value is also set.